- Experience from other airports

 The Balanced Approach helps to guide airports in developing noise management options by identifying types of actions that airports can undertake.
 These may arise as a result of new technology, community complaints, or other opportunities.

 The development of new infrastructure may also increase the opportunities and challenges for noise management.
-For example, in Frankfurt Airport.
+See, for example, the case at Frankfurt Airport.
 Noise management approaches and challenges found in other sectors may also provide insight for synergies with airport noise management.

 It is also important to consider interdependencies with other environmental impacts when pursuing noise management actions to avoid unintended consequences elsewhere.
 These include air quality emissions, carbon emissions and ecological factors.